google/starlark-go/doc/spec.md

 x       index   starts_with     arg0
 ```

 *Literals*: literals are tokens that denote specific values.
-Skylark
+Starlark
 has string, integer, and floating-point literals.

 ```text